Mar2200/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that list all local variables and environt variables and functions
+a script that create a new local variable.